 member: user:jane@example.com

-The member property identifies who receives access, using formats like “user:email@example.com” or “serviceAccount:name@project.iam.gserviceaccount.com”.
-The role property specifies the permission level.
-Because this resource is non-authoritative, it adds the member to the role without removing other members who already have that role.
+The member property specifies the identity receiving access, using formats like “user:email@example.com” or “serviceAccount:name@project.iam.gserviceaccount.com”.
+The role property defines the permission level.
+Because this resource is non-authoritative, it preserves other members already assigned to the same role on the EKM connection.

-Temporary access grants can expire automatically using IAM conditions, eliminating manual cleanup for contractors or time-bound projects.
+Temporary access grants can expire automatically when IAM Conditions evaluate to false, eliminating manual cleanup for contractors or time-bound projects.

 import * as pulumi from "@pulumi/pulumi";